Show an overview of the topics on this page for selection.Do not show

 DriveNow is the flexible car-sharing service from the BMW Group that gives customers the opportunity to rent cars spontaneously when and where they need them.

-Simply use the app or website to rent an available car or pick one up spontaneously from the street.
+Simply use the app to locate an available car, or pick one up spontaneously from the street.